Serena Solomon, NY

 Critically Acclaimed Writer

 Although Serena is an award-winning journalist, her career did not start in news or stories or writing.
 It started as a social worker with homeless teenagers in her hometown of Sydney, Australia.
 During that time she learned three things: listen, listen, and listen.
-It is a lesson that served her well when she transitioned into journalism with a Bachelors in Media.
+It is a lesson that served her well when she transitioned into journalism with a BA in Media.
 After a decade in journalism, Serena has written for publications such as The New York Times, The Guardian, and the BBC, covering subjects from a rare Fijian flower to the advantages of surfing in New York’s winter.

 As a Story Terrace writer, Serena interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.

-Going Orange Then Going Back Again
+Going Orange and Back Again

 I can still remember the smell of the peroxide.
 At least that’s what I thought I smelt.